 If you would like to support the Franciscan Friars with a donation today please click on this link.
 Thank you for your generosity.

 Leave a Legacy to the Franciscans of St. John the Baptist Province

 I’m Colleen Cushard, Co-director of Friar Works, Franciscan Ministry & Mission.
 You can find instant access here to information on writing or revising your estate plan, making a planned gift to the Franciscans of St. John the Baptist Province, or establishing a gift that pays you.
 You can also learn about the St. Anthony Legacy Circle, which honors those who have included the Franciscans of St. John the Baptist Province in their estate plans.
 But please do not hesitate to contact me.
 I want to make sure your questions are answered and your goals met.
-Call me at 513-721-4700 or email@example.com.
+Call me at 513-721-4700 or email me at email@example.com.

 - Estate Planning Help